blechschmidt/massdns/README.md

       --drop-user        User to drop privileges to when running as root.
 (Default: nobody) --flush            Flush the output file whenever a response was received.
   -h  --help             Show this help.
+      --ignore           Do not output packets with the specified response code.
   -i  --interval         Interval in milliseconds to wait between multiple resolves of the same
                          domain.
 (Default: 500)
   -l  --error-log        Error log file path.
 (Default: /dev/stderr)